opendatacube/odc-stats/README.md

 # ODC Statistician

-Statistician is a framework of tools for generating statistical summaries of large collections of Earth Observation Imagery managed in an Open Datacube Instance.
+Statistician is a framework of powerful and flexible tools for generating statistical summaries of large collections of Earth Observation imagery managed in an Open Datacube instance.
 It is a spiritual successor to [datacube-stats](https://github.com/opendatacube/datacube-stats/), but intended to run in a cloud environment rather than on a HPC.

-It has already run at continental scale to produce annual geomedian summaries of all of Africa based on Sentinel-2 data.

-It is still under development, including adding support for processing sibling products, eg. Water Observations together with Surface Reflectance Quality classifications.

 ## Installation